-Catherine Delves Yates’ expertise as a nurse and lecturer helps develop adult and paediatric critical care in climates of scarce resources.
+Catherine Delves-Yates’ expertise as a nurse and lecturer helps to develop adult and paediatric critical care in areas where resources are scarce.

-Take Cameroon, for example.
-Here, Catherine works with local higher education providers to enhance the skills of local healthcare workers.
-By focusing on the important benefits of evidence-based care, they have successfully established both a pre-registration nursing course and the nation’s very first Masters degree in Nurse Education aimed at experienced Cameroonian nurses.
+Catherine worked with higher education providers in Cameroon to enhance the skills of local healthcare workers.
+By focusing on the benefits of evidence-based care, they successfully established both a pre-registration nursing course and the nation’s first Masters in Nurse Education aimed at experienced nurses.

 Contact Catherine for more information.

-As part of a wider programme led by the Leonard Cheshire Disability and Inclusive Development Centre at UCL, this bottom-up approach seeks to establish what works to alleviate poverty, generate educational achievement and create employment opportunities.
+Part of a wider programme led by the Leonard Cheshire Disability and Inclusive Development Centre at University College London (UCL), this bottom-up approach seeks to establish what could alleviate poverty, generate educational achievement and create employment opportunities.
 Tom’s work will produce practical, positive recommendations for social, educational, health and economic interventions by governments, non-governmental organisations and disabled people’s organisations, improving prospects for disabled people.

 Contact Tom for more information.

-Back at our own School of Health Sciences, Jayne hosts our Indian counterparts, providing opportunities to attend workshops and observe British midwifery practice.
+Jayne also hosts visits to UEA by our Indian counterparts, providing opportunities for them to attend workshops and observe British midwifery practice.

 Our students also visit India on elective placements and, in an ongoing partnership, both UEA and KLE are working towards the joint supervision of PhD students.